glenndehaan/unifi-voucher-site/README.md

 - **Web and API Services**: Access the service via a web interface or integrate with other systems using a REST API.
 - **Docker Support**: Easily deploy using Docker, with customizable environment settings.
 - **Home Assistant Add-on**: Seamlessly integrate with Home Assistant for centralized management.
 - **Receipt Printing**: Supports printing vouchers with 80mm thermal printers.
+Via compatible PDFs or ESC/POS enabled network printers.
+- **Bulk Printing**: Export/print multiple Vouchers in one go.
 - **Email Functionality**: Automatically send vouchers via SMTP.
 - **Localized Email/Print Templates** Fully localized templates, with support for multiple languages.
 - **Scan to Connect QR Codes** Quickly connect users via a phone's camera.
 (Available within Email and Print Layouts)